hazelnutcloud/eth-book/src/part-1-genesis/chapter-02-building-foundation.md

 Unlike Bitcoin, which had one dominant implementation, Ethereum pursued a multiple-client strategy from the start.
 This would prevent any single implementation's bugs from bringing down the network but required massive coordination:

 - **C++ Client (cpp-ethereum)**: Led by Gavin Wood, focusing on performance
-- **Go Client (Geth)**: Led by Jeffrey Wilcke, emphasizing clarity and portability
+- **Go Client (Geth)**: Led by Jeffrey Wilcke, emphasizing clarity and portability[^6]
 - **Python Client (Pyethereum)**: Initially led by Vitalik, used for research and testing

 Each team worked independently but had to ensure perfect consensus.
-Even a tiny difference in implementation could cause a chain split.
+Even a tiny difference in implementation could cause a chain split.[^3]

 ### Inventing New Solutions